exakat/exakat/docs/Rules.rst

 ^^^^^^^^^^^

 * Change the letter operators to the symbol one : and => &&, or => ||, xor => ^.
 Review the new expressions as processing order may have changed.
-* Add parenthesis to make sure that the order is the expted one
+* Add parenthesis to make sure that the order is the expected one

 +-------------+---------------------------------------------------------------------------------------------------+
 | Short name  | Php/LogicalInLetters                                                                              |